ligato/docs/docs/tutorials/04_kv-store.md

 ERRO[0001] error connecting to ETCD: context deadline exceeded  loc="04_kv-store/main.go(43)" logger=defaultLogger
 ```

-The message indicates a connection problem with `172.17.0.1:2379` which presumably is the address of the etcd server.
+The message indicates a connection problem with `172.17.0.1:2379` which is the address of the etcd server.

-First look for this value in the log when you started etcd
+First, look for this value in the log when you started etcd:
 ```
 etcdserver: advertise client URLs = http://localhost:2379
 ```
 This is the address the etcd plugin should use to connect to the etcd server.
-It is okay to use a localhost IP address for running this tutorial on our computer.
+It is okay to use a localhost IP address for running this tutorial on your local machine.

-Next check the etcd.conf file
+Next, check the etcd.conf file:
 ```
 insecure-transport: true
 dial-timeout: 1000000000
 endpoints:
  - "172.17.0.1:2379"
 ```

-It appears the etcd plugin is not configured with the address of the etcd server.
-The solution is to edit the etcd.conf so it looks like this:
+It appears the endpoint IP address in the etcd.conf file does not match the IP address of the etcd server.
 ```
 insecure-transport: true
 dial-timeout: 1000000000